Saint Isidro Farmer- Patron Saint of Madrid

 And with the story of Our Patron Saint and this gastronomic recommendation we end the post of this week.
 But before saying goodbye, we would like to first invite you to come to Madrid on the next 15th of May and enjoy the city in such a special day!

 If you want to know much more stories about Madrid and our Patron Saint.
-Do not doubt it, come with us and Discover with our Free Tours the best well hidden stories of Madrid!
+Do not doubt it, come with us and Discover with our Free Tour Madrid the best well hidden stories of Madrid!